esize/wdc-saas-starter-kit/README.md

-Notice! this starter kit isn't fully finished, but I'm just making this public for now if anyone wants to add onto it.
-I'm getting burned out on working on this so I'm open to anyone wanting to help contribute to fixing up any bugs they find, etc.

-# Code Walkthrough (Early Access)

-For those wanting more hands on video walkthrough content that explains this code base, shows how to deploy it, and how to maintain it in production, I'm working on a paid video walkthrough series found here [https://webdevcody.gumroad.com/l/wdc-saas-starter-kit-walkthrough](https://webdevcody.gumroad.com/l/wdc-saas-starter-kit-walkthrough).
-I'm in the process of recording and editing videos, but if you purchase now it's 50% off the original pricing.

-# Welcome to the Starter Kit

-Welcome to the WDC Next.js Starter Kit!
-This is a github template which contains the following technology we feel is a great starting point for any new SaaS product:

-- Authentication (Lucia)
-- Authorization
-- Subscription Management (Stripe)
-- Stripe Integration / Webhooks
-- Group Management
-- File Upload to R2
-- Drizzle ORM
-- Light / Dark Mode
-- ShadCN
-- Tailwind CSS
-- Posthog Analytics

-## Contributing

-If you find obvious issues with this starter kit, feel free to submit a pull request or submit and issue.
-We want to keep this starter simple with the core technology picked, so we don't recommend trying to add in various things without prior approval.

-## How to Get Started

-Start by clicking the "use this template" button on the github repo.
-We suggest creating a new repository so you can track your code changes.
-After, clone your own repository down to your computer and start working on it.

 ### Prerequisites

 This starter kit does uses Docker and Docker Compose to run a postgres database, so you will need to either have those installed, or modify the project to point to a hosted database solution.